- January 21, 2019

 In this scenario, do you think the sponsor is interested in the gold sponsorship package and any of its benefits?
 Definitely not…at least none of the advertised benefits.
 This was all about business development and sales.

-If you have the ability to purchase millions of dollars in equipment then you can get away with forcing sponsors into a GSB package.
+If you have the ability to purchase millions of dollars in equipment then you can get away with forcing sponsors into a gold, silver, bronze package.
 But even then, imagine how that sponsor would have felt if their sponsorship was tied to their sales goals.
 If the sponsorship property was offering real marketing value in addition to their business, I bet they could have sold them more than just 250K in sponsorship deals.

 The take home message here is not to compare yourself to other properties and emulate them based on what the public sees.
 The trick to good sponsorship sales is to build your inventory, do a proper valuation and work with your prospects to sell them exactly what they want at fair market value.